0xdefaceme/whitepaper/README.md

 maintaining deployed contracts is, and will be, difficult.

 Which brings us to why attacking smart contracts is currently a zero-sum game.
-Firstly, we'll argue why attackers may not be incentivized to attack contracts.
+Firstly, we argue why attackers may not be incentivized to attack contracts.
 Secondly, we highlight the problems of contract owners suffering an attack.
 Thirdly, we state the role of the user in the situation.